 Reading is a fundamental aspect of our kid’s education but it isn’t always easy to get them excited about reading.
 That is where this Reading Journal for Kids (Printable Toolkit) comes in.

-Why Use a Kid’s Reading Journal?
+Why Use a Reading Journal for Kids?

-Reading Journals allow kids to recollect, analyze, and write down (or draw—for younger kids) information from books they read.
+Reading Journals also enable kids to recollect, analyze, and write down (or draw—for younger kids) information from books they read.
 By keeping a reading journal, they can record their reactions to what they read.
 It also allows them to keep track of the books they have read and those that they still have to get through.

 Additionally, it allows them to exercise skills they already possess such as, the ability to observe, to listen, to recollect information, to take notes, and to ask questions.